Abstract:

 Objective To summarize the clinical effect of using boosters for orbital autologous fat injection transplantation.

-Conclusion The use of a constant pressure and micro controllable electric booster to assist autologous fat injection transplantation achieved precision in orbital autologous fat transplantation, with high patient satisfaction, meaning that it is worthy of clinical promotion and application.
+Conclusion The use of a constant pressure and micro controllable electric booster to assist autologous fat injection transplantation could achieve precision in orbital autologous fat transplantation, with high patient satisfaction, meaning that it is worthy of clinical promotion and application.